biplav-s/expts-image/README.md

-# expts-image
-Experiments on images
+# Experiments on images

+* image-opers: Operating on images
+* cars-count: Counting cars with pre-trained models